palisades-lakes/dynamic-functions/README.md

 - only simple arglists (no destructuring)
 - single method per arity equivalent to Clojure `defn`
 - high performance with hinted primitives in and out
+- Clojure functions are nearly opaque; the only API is `clojure.lang.IFn/invoke().
+    Dynamic functions should be fully first class, with an API exposing, at a minimum:
+    * the function name
+    * any hints on the return value
+    * the arglists, including type hints
+    * the relevant parts of the lexical environment in which it was created, a list of bindings including names, values, and type hints, possibly other hints as well.
+    * possibly also the dynamic environment
+    * the expressions that defined the bodies
+    * constructors that are functions, not just macros and special forms.
+    For example, it should be possible to do something like
+    ```
+    (defn compose ^IFn [^IFn f ^IFn g]
+      (assert (matches? (arglist f) (return-value g))
+      (function (str (name f) "-o-" (name g)) (arglist g)
+        `(f (g ~(arglist g)))))
+    ```
+    It should be possible to examine the returned function object, determine that it is the composition of `f` and `g`, and generate a new function by supplying a modified environment, say, by substituting something for 'f' or 'g'.

 ## Usage